-- Dental or medical procedures using equipment which is not aptly sterilized
+- Dental or medical procedures using equipment that is not sterilized properly.

-- Blood transfusions from blood that is not screened can lead to a higher risk of spreading Hepatitis C. Legally, Hepatitis C screening for blood products is mandatory in India.
-However, it may not always be done effectively
+- Blood transfusions from the blood that is not screened can lead to a higher risk of spreading Hepatitis C. Legally, Hepatitis C screening for blood products is mandatory in India.
+However, it may not always be done effectively.

 Diagnosis of Hepatitis C

-However, if there are risk factors, the doctor will recommend you to get a HCV test during pregnancy.
+Furthermore, the doctor will recommend an HCV test during pregnancy if there are risk factors.
 If you are concerned about you being infected, you should consult your doctor for testing.